 Oil slicks on puddles, and oil leaks into rivers and lakes.
 The residue left by car tires, washed by rain into streams and rivers, damaging salmon habitat.
 Untreated sewage entering the ocean.
 The blob of plastic particles in the middle of the Pacific.

 Daffodils, tulips, and rhododendrons that brighten spring.
-Dahlias, marigolds, zinnias, sunflower, and full-blown roses in summer.
+Dahlias, marigolds, zinnias, sunflowers, and full-blown roses in summer.
 Chrysanthemums and anemones in fall.
 Tropical flowers like hibiscus, jasmine, and plumeria that some of us grow indoors and others get to see outdoors.

 God of all good gifts, we cannot imagine life without flowers.
 Thank you for bouquets that brighten celebrations.
 Thank you for lush gardens and talented gardeners.
 Thank you for greenhouses and public parks where we can see flowers we can’t grow ourselves.
 Thank you for your beauty reflected in the dazzling colors and stunning shapes of flowers.